Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

   1. If you want to connect to your Matrix account from home, you MUST first connect to the Seneca Student VPN.
 Make certain that your **Seneca Student VPN is connected.**

-   - **NOTE:** If you haven't set this up, refer to the following link for instructions; https://students.senecacollege.ca/spaces/186/it-services/wiki/view/1025/student-vpn
+   - **NOTE:** If you haven't set this up, refer to the following link for instructions: https://students.senecacollege.ca/spaces/186/it-services/wiki/view/1025/student-vpn

    - You only have to connect to your Seneca student VPN once during the day, or while you are logged into your computer.